DL2MF/DV4MF2-language-support/README.md

 Announcement:
 ===================
+We are glad to announce 2 new european languages just in time with the HAMRADIO in Friedrichshafen, Germany.
+Within the last week the work an danish translation, tnx to Svend, OZ1EKD and polish translation, tnx to Sebastian, SP2FRN has been finished.

 The new release V2.0.0.12 has been released May 21th, 2016 and does require a change of the default english language file, that must be named now with the standard ISO-code en-GB (instead of en-EN).
 The program checks and will display a warning, if the default file could not be found.
 All available language files have been prepared to support ISO language codes (nb-NO Norsk, en-US American english and some more).